Skip to content

 • private_peer_ids — comment out the value to disable it.
 Example: # private_peer_ids = "".

-To get the node ID of Heimdall on the sentry machine:
+To get the node ID of Heimdall on the sentry machine, run the following command:

 1. Login to the sentry machine.